JosTheDude/soul-graves-plus/README.md

 ## Development Builds
 Development builds follow the latest git commit with the latest features but may contain bugs.
 Download latest development build [here.](https://nightly.link/JosTheDude/SoulGravesPlus/workflows/gradle/main/artifact.zip)

-## Contributing
+## Feature Requests & Contributing
 If you'd like to contribute, simply make an issue with your proposed feature/enhancement or browse existing issues that are approved and make a pull request!
 PRs are accepted at this time.

-Thanks to @NicoNekoDev for their contributions & code cleanup!
+Thanks to [@NicoNekoDev](https://github.com/NicoNekoDev) for their contributions & code cleanup!

 ## Support & Issues
 Want to make a suggestion?
 Having an issue?
 Open a GitHub Issue [here](https://github.com/JosTheDude/SoulGravesPlus/issues) and let me know!